tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 039.md

 		- At least 5 dwarves
 		- Roughly a dozen hooded lanterns
 		- At least 3 haze hulks chained up, possibly 4.
+- Keth does what Keth does best.
+Go in solo to scout and hope for the best.
 -